CS 314 Specification 2 - Implementing a Class - Mathematical Matrix

 expect the multiply method to take if you doubled the dimension size of

-What do you think the Big O of the multiply operation is given two N by N matrices?
+What is the Big O of the multiply operation given two N by N matrices based on analysis of your code?
 Does your timing data support this?

 How large a matrix can you create before your program runs